marcomarino123/magnopy/docs/source/user-guide/methods/uvn-rf.rst

         0
       \end{pmatrix}

-  is defined by the angle :math:`\beta` in the figure
+  is defined by the angle :math:`\beta` in the figure below

   .. raw:: html
     :file: ../../../images/uvn-rf-n-angles.html